regenwatchdog/regenwatchdog.github.io/_posts/2021-06-16-july-news-roundup.md

 This is a victory for common sense!
 A [December 2019 Cabinet report](https://democracy.brent.gov.uk/documents/s92415/09.%20Cabinet%20Report_Future%20St%20Raphaels%20Masterplanning_Final%2026%2011%2019.pdf) already acknowledged that the scheme had a £22m viability gap.

+Grand slam approach - a machine is set rolling

 ## Carpenters and Love Lane - ballot